 Bland boiled vegetables are tasteless.
 No wonder, your child refuses to eat them.
 A dash of coriander, a hint of lemon and a sprinkling of chat masala can instantly turn an otherwise uninviting meal into a culinary blockbuster.
 Don’t believe us?
 Add a pinch of cinnamon to your child’s bowl of oatmeal; you may be amazed at how quickly it vanishes from sight!

 If you’ve been scolding your child for being a fussy eater, it is not helping matters!
 Children learn quickly from what they are told by parents and peers.
 Children are not fussy eaters by birth.
-It is a learned behaviour that is conditioned by months, if not years, of negative feedback.
+It is a learned behavior that is conditioned by months, if not years, of negative feedback.
 To change how your child eats, change what you’ve been telling them about their eating habits!5